 2 Min Read

-How Volvo’s Seatbelt Saved Lives – and Cemented a Brand
+How Volvo’s Seatbelt Saved Lives – and Secured a Brand

 These days, seat belts aren’t exactly a selling feature.

 But the seatbelt found in every modern car today wasn’t always the triangle shape we’ve come to know.

 Seatbelts used to be a single strap across the waist.
 That did little to protect the head and torso during collisions.

 In 1959, Volvo engineer Nils Bohlin came up with a better way.

 His three-point seatbelt invention vastly elevated safety by solving two problems at once: It was effective at preventing injuries and simple enough to encourage drivers to use it when driving.

 “It was a matter of finding a simple solution,” Bohlin said.
 “It does not matter how effective a restraint is if it’s not used.”